Trial of Congolese warlord Ntaganda to be held in The Hague

 He faces 18 counts of war crimes and crimes against humanity for his alleged role in the conflict, but denies the charges.

-They estimated the cost of holding some hearings in Bunia at more than 600,000 euros (434,937 pounds).
-Though the court has a budget of more than 100 million euros a year, it is stretched looking at alleged crimes in Africa, eastern Europe, south America and the Middle East and has been urged to cut costs.
+They estimated the cost of holding some hearings in Bunia at more than 600,000 euros ($675,000).
+Though the court has a budget of more than 100 million euros a year, it is stretched looking at alleged crimes in Africa, eastern Europe, south America and the Middle East and has been urged to cut costs. ($1 = 0.8884 euros) (Reporting By Thomas Escritt; Editing by Toby Chopra)